 Consider that you have a group of experts whose function hinges around ensuring your ICT stays as close to perfect as possible.
 In order to do this, they will constantly expand their knowledge of the very technologies they look after.
 What’s more, they are among the first to discover new technologies with greater potential and application.
 And they will likely do this automatically.

-Mostly, Managed Services is about building partnerships
+Mostly, it’s about building partnerships

 You aren’t just buying a service, you are investing in a group and making them an integral part of your business.
 By the same token, they are investing in you by consistently supplying all the above features.
 And then adding value to them.